ess-dmsc-dram/data-reduction-hardware-requirements/notes.md

 N_core_average = N_reduction * (N_core * (t_0 + N_event/bandwidth_max) + N_spec*t_spec + N_event*t_event) / t_run
 ```

-It is important to note that `N_core_everage` depends on `N_core`, i.e., the more cores we use, the higher our overall hardware requirement.
+It is important to note that `N_core_average` depends on `N_core`, i.e., the more cores we use, the higher our overall hardware requirement.
 Reasons for using more cores are primarily to (1) reduce the time for a single reduction to something that is acceptable for users, and (2) work around memory limitations on a single node.

+## Caveats and to dos

+- Saving large files.
+  We do not have any algorithms for parallel writing of files available.
+  Implementation would be beyond the scope of what we can afford for this analysis.
+  Will need to add a guessed cost for saving for workflows that produce large outputs?
+- `LoadEventNexus` performance for SSD, Lustre tests pending (and our installation is too small to give good performance).
+- Background included in event rates?
+  Unknown background?